Bullfy-Sui/bullz-app/contracts/SMART_CONTRACTS_DOCUMENTATION.md

     - `squad_id: u64` — ID of the squad that lost.
   - Description: Decreases squad life by 1 when it loses a competition.
 Emits SquadLifeLost event.

+- **increase_squad_life**
+  - Parameters:
+    - `registry: &mut SquadRegistry` — Mutable reference to the squad registry.
+    - `squad_id: u64` — ID of the squad that won.
+    - `life_gained: u64` — Amount of life points to add.
+  - Description: Increases squad life by specified amount when it wins a competition.
+Emits SquadLifeGained event.

 - **get_squad_name**
   - Parameters:
     - `squad: &Squad` — Reference to the squad.